 Depression & Bipolar Support Alliance - This informational class helps dispel myths, reduce fears, & support those dealing with depressive illnesses.
 Sponsored by Depression and Bipolar Support Alliance.

-Divorce Recovery I & II (combined for summer session) - This video/discussion group addresses issues associated with divorce and separation.
+Divorce Recovery I and II - This video/discussion group addresses issues associated with divorce and separation.
 Topics include depression, loneliness, financial survival, and forgiveness.

 Divorce Recovery III - This group, with newly formatted curriculum, offers support for those who have been through a divorce and are ready to engage their new life.
 By exploring practical topics and engaging discussion, participants can discover God’s desire for their lives in this new season.

-GriefShare (available online and in person) - This video series offers valuable information combined with group discussion to support and encourage those dealing with grief.
+GriefShare - This video series offers valuable information combined with group discussion to support and encourage those dealing with grief.

 NAMI Caring Families - This NAMI (National Alliance on Mental Illness) group offers support and understanding for family and friends of those dealing with depression and mental illness as they meet to share and encourage one another.
 Go to namigreaterokc.org for group meeting information.